HoganBerens/shared-calendar/README.md

 # Shared-Calendar

 Shared-Calendar is a functioning calendar where you can store your previous and upcoming events in one place.
-Utilize the groups feature to create a group with your friends/family so all member's events can be seen together.

 Screenshots
 <img src="https://i.imgur.com/cexZro6.png">